 Apart from the regular spelling and grammar checkers which are built into word processing software like Microsoft Word, you also get many websites offering different online spelling and grammar checking software.
 These online grammar checkers are without a doubt far superior to those that are included with word processing software, but as you might expect, most don’t come for free.

 MS Word, in my opinion, does an excellent job at picking up on spelling errors, and to be honest, it is not too bad at recognizing grammatical errors either.
-However, it only tends to tell you that you have messed up, but it doesn’t offer any suggestions on how to correct your errors.
+However, it only tends to tell me that I have messed up, but it doesn’t offer me any suggestions on how to fully correct my grammar.

 When I use an online software program, on the other hand, it doesn’t only highlight grammatical errors, but it also tells me how to fix my grammar, and this sort of thing can be immensely useful, particularly if you are prone to making grammatical errors.